-Lunar New Year celebrations have already begun to ring in the year of the Wooden Horse and, with them, a buffet of culinary delights.
+Lunar New Year celebrations have already begun to ring in the year of the monkey and, with them, a buffet of culinary delights.
 If you've been lucky enough to partake in a traditional Chinese New Year feast, then you also may have learned the significance behind each dish.
 Otherwise, here's a look at common Chinese foods eaten during the New Year and what they represent.

 During Lunar New Year, tangerines are handed out like candy on Halloween .
 The word for tangerine (jin ju) sounds like the word for luck.